 This controller is a very popular choice for PC gaming, since it works with the most games out of the box on Windows PC's.
 While it is a popular choice, it does not work with DirectInput games.

-One "quirk" with this controller is the controller driver is known to have problems loading automatically and requiring manual installation in Windows 7 and 8.x when this happens using a driver file found from a site with an older .exe file (these files are old enough they need an update), Microsoft Update or Device Manager.
-This is not an issue in Windows 10.
+One "quirk" with this controller is the controller driver is known to have problems loading automatically and requiring manual installation in Windows 7 and 8.x.
+When you run into this problem, there are two fixes for this issue.

 - Option one: Use Device manager